 When properly made, chicken chow mein is American-style Chinese comfort food at its best--stir-fried noodles, chicken, and vegetables doused in a simple, sweet and salty sauce will make any tired and hungry eater smile.
 All too often, however, chow mein comes slick with grease and full of over-cooked chunks of stringy chicken.
 Diana Kuan's recipe in The Chinese Takeout Cookbook solves these problems with ease.
 The chicken spends no more than four minutes on the heat, and the oil is reduced to a modest 3 tablespoons (just enough to keep the noodles from fusing to the pan).
 A quick soy and rice wine marinade adds more oomph to the chicken, and the use of dried shiitake mushrooms gives the final dish savoriness and depth.

-Entries tagged with 'the chinese takeout cookbook'
+'the chinese takeout cookbook' on Serious Eats

 Diana Kuan's dry-fried green beans in The Chinese Takeout Cookbook are less embellished than versions seen at Chinese restaurants; she keeps things simple by skipping the ground pork and preserved vegetable that are often included.
 Instead, the beans are bolstered by minced and browned fresh shiitakes and the requisite Sichuan pepper, chili bean sauce, and dried red chiles.
 These changes not only make the dish easier to prepare with grocery staples, but they also give the beans themselves a greater chance to shine.